If you feel unsafe for any reason, please call 911 or your local emergency number.

 • My Account

-The baby moves from constant warmth, containment, and rhythm into pressure, constriction, and force—followed almost immediately by release into cold, dry air, light, sound, and gravity.
+The baby moves from warmth and containment into pressure and exposure — followed by cold air, light, sound, and gravity.

 The body is wet, warm, and supported one moment, then exposed and required to function on its own the next.

-The body is not interpreting meaning or danger—it is responding to overload.
+The body is not assigning meaning — it is responding to intensity.

 At the same time, something familiar remains.